Skip to content

 SRS document

-SRS Document for Demo 1 as of 28 May 2025 - Will be updated as the project continues to change to fit with the Agile methodology.
+SRS Document for Demo 3 as of 19 August 2025 - Will be updated as the project continues to change to fit with the Agile methodology.

 This document serves as a blueprint of our team’s approach in defining the architectural framework for our API Threat Assessment Tool (or AT-AT for short).
 AT-AT is an innovative platformed designed to help secure and test web-based APIs.